Looking for the best books for a 9-year-old? We’ve got the perfect list for you!

 In each book of the series, Ben and his fellow agents tackle a new problem.
 They take place at various new locations as the series progresses.
 This series of books for 9-year-olds has 10 stories and keeps growing!

 Will she be able to right her wrongs?
-There is a reason this book has been adapted repeatedly for the screen.
+There is a reason this realistic fiction book for a 10-year-old has been adapted repeatedly for the screen.
 It’s got life lessons for every child.

 Love these kinds of stories, then check out these spy books for kids.